 Europe’s borders today seem to be as tight as the pixel system on the screens.
 Where to escape through the fence and where are we going?

 TV Free Europe is a medium that asks questions and tries in itself to create worthwhile living and working structures.
 It includes open process and failure.
 It sends messages from the future and broadcasts the past live now in your personal TV.
 Everybody is their own, individual TV.
 We happily dig out our old clichés about TV living rooms and create a common “TV” making and “TV” watching -> The Network -> the (former) mainstream media clashes with our nowadays imaginations and realities.

 TV Free Europe was initiated by the budapest-based artist co-op Pneuma Szöv. and KÖME – Association of Cultural Heritage Managers.

-The project is co-funded by the Creative Europe programme of the European Union, Allianz Kulturstiftung and the U.S. Embassy of Budapes
+Co-funded by the Creative Europe programme of the European Union, with the support of Allianz Kulturstiftung and the U.S. Embassy of Budapest